 Starting with the table top, line 4 boards up against each other and check to see how clean the join is.
 You can make small adjustments with your planer to get the perfect join.
 It’s a good idea at this point to number your boards, or draw a triangle across the top to ensure you know which board goes where should they get mixed up.
 Once you’re happy with your table top boards it’s time to think about your bench boards.

-The bench boards are going to be too wide by joining two together.
+The scaffold board bench will use the same boards but they are going to be too wide by joining two together.
 We want the bench top to be about 360mm wide, therefore each board needs to be ripped down to 180mm wide.
 To do this I use my trusty table saw.

 It’s the quickest, easiest and most accurate way to do this, however, if you don’t have a table saw and don’t want to make the investment then you can use a circular saw.